Topics on this page

 - the alleged disabled person’s children;

-- adult persons who would be the alleged disabled person’s heirs if the alleged disabled person were dead (“Heir” is defined as “any person who would be entitled under the law of this State to inherit property if, at the applicable time, the owner of the property had died intestate.”
+- “Heir” is defined as “any person who would be entitled under the law of this State to inherit property if, at the applicable time, the owner of the property had died intestate.”
 Maryland Rule 10-103(e).
 See also Md.
 Code, Estates & Trusts, § 3-101, et seq. regarding the laws on intestate succession.);

 - a person, agency, or corporation nominated by a person caring for the alleged disabled person;